shavar67/shavar67/README.md

-    I am Shavar, a tech enthusiast & an open-source advocate.
+    👋🏾  I'm Shavar, a tech enthusiast & an open-source advocate.
     I am always open to collaborating on projects and innovative/disruptive ideas.
     Find out more about me & feel free to connect with me here: